marian-code/wikipedia-music-tags/README.md

 packages that are not necessary:
 * *python-Levenshtein* makes fuzzywuzzy a whole lot faster
 * *lxml* makes Beautifulsoup a whole lot faster
-* *PyQt5* is you want to use Tkinter GUI (deprecated) or console mode
+* *PyQt5* if you want to use Tkinter GUI (deprecated) or console mode

 You should be able to seamlessly substitute **PyQt5** with **PySide2** or **PyQt4** just by changing imports and some little alterations to the code.

 The module was written so it could run on any platform with python installation.
 But it is only tested under Windows with Anaconda 5.2.0.
-With only some minor modifications module should be able to run on Linux and OsX too.
+With only some minor modifications module should be able to run on Linux and Os X too.
 This concers mainly default paths and interaction with clipboard in GUI.

 ### Installing